 Your dentist says it’s time to remove your wisdom teeth.
-He may refer you to an oral surgeon, who will do the procedure in his office.
+They may refer you to an oral surgeon, who will do the procedure in their office.
 It should only take a few days for you to heal and feel back to normal.

 Why Take Them Out?